KasunHerath-dev/fasnet-online-v1/README.md

 The system uses **FASNET Secure Auth** for all student and admin interactions.
 Initial admin setup is handled via secure seeding scripts.

 ---
-© 2026 FASNET.ONLINE • POWERED BY LEARNIFY
+© 2026 FASNET.ONLINE • POWERED BY YOWEBZ